 Olivia has performed and exhibited internationally as an artist and vocalist, and has studied Early music and 17th – 19th Century ensemble singing in New Zealand, France and England.
-She holds a BFA(hons) from Massey University and a Master’s degree in Performance and Media Arts from AUT.
-In 2014 she co-founded the acclaimed New Zealand experimental record label End of the Alphabet Records with Noel Meek, and is currently completing her practice-led PhD in Art at AUT.
+She holds a B.F.A.
+(Hons) (Massey University), a Master’s degree in Performance and Media Arts (AUT), and a Ph.D. in Art + Design (AUT).

 Contact Olivia here.